-Metastatic testicular cancer survivor: A positive attitude was
+Metastatic testicular cancer survivor: A positive attitude was everything for me

 In 2001, I was 31 years old, working full time and engaged to be married.
 I had no symptoms or abnormalities.
 But one day, I noticed a knot on my left testicle.